US directly communicating with North Korea, seeks dialogue

 But he acknowledged on Saturday that denuclearization would be an "incremental process."

-"You'd be foolish to think you’re going to sit down and say: Okay, done.
+"You'd be foolish to think you’re going to sit down and say: OK, done.
 Nuclear weapons, gone.
 This is going to be a process of engagement with North Korea," he said.

 Trump, who is due to visit China in November, has called for it to do more regarding North Korea and has promised to take steps to rebalance a trade relationship that his administration says puts U.S. businesses at a disadvantage.